sebastianruder/NLP-progress/README.md

 in published papers will be preferred (indicate the venue of publication in your PR);
 an exception may be made for influential preprints.
-The result should include the name of the method, the citation, the score, and a link to the paper and should be added so that the table is sorted.
+The result should include the name of the method, the citation, the score, and a link to the paper and should be added so that the table is sorted (with the best result on top).

 In order to make reproduction easier, we recommend to add a link to an implementation to each method if available.
 You can add a `Code` column (see below) to the table if it does not exist.